eForms Logo

 • Committed involuntarily to any mental institution.

-*The term “felony” in this case means any state or federal felony, excluding a federal or state felony offense for which the person convicted has completed their sentence and pertaining to an antitrust violation, an unfair trade practice, a restraint of trade, or any other offense relating to the regulation of business practices.
+*The term “felony” in this case means any state or federal felony, excluding a federal or state felony offense for which the person convicted has completed their sentence and about an antitrust violation, an unfair trade practice, a restraint of trade, or any other offense relating to the regulation of business practices.

 Registering a Firearm

-Arkansas does not require the registration of firearms.
+Arkansas does not require firearm registration.

 Concealed Carry